LightJason/Java-AgentSpeak/readme.md

     * (?) -> needs grammar update beliefs, similar to ```atomic_formula```, but has to be be more like ```[ list ]``` (this would also allow nested annotations (see p.
 38)
     * (see p.
 37ff for comparison w/ Jason)
 * plan / beliefname did not be equal
-* fix repair plan definition only for goals / syntax format and event handling must be discussed
 * callback for actions to create concurrent calls after the action is finished
 * communication definition / drop equal messages / each message triggers only one event
 * parallel / SIMD unification with [type inhertitance](http://stackoverflow.com/questions/1396558/how-can-i-implement-the-unification-algorithm-in-a-language-like-java-or-c) or [Java Unification](https://code.google.com/p/kawala/source/browse/trunk/src/com/kaching/platform/common/types/Unification.java?r=265)